Salisbury, Connecticut: Geography

 Salisbury occupies the northwest corner of Litchfield County and the state of Connecticut.
 It is bordered to the north by Berkshire County, Massachusetts, and to the west by Dutchess County, New York.
 Salisbury is 49 mi northwest of Hartford, Connecticut's capital; 38 mi south of Pittsfield, Massachusetts; and 39 mi northeast of Poughkeepsie, New York.

 According to the United States Census Bureau, the town has a total area of 155.6 sqkm, of which 148.3 sqkm are land and 7.3 sqkm, or 4.72%, are water.
 Within Salisbury there are several ponds and six lakes: Wononscopomuc, Washinee, Washining, Wononpakook, Riga Lake and South Pond.
 The Housatonic River forms the eastern boundary of the town.
 Although the summit of Mount Frissell lies in Massachusetts at an elevation of 2453 ft, the south slope of the mountain in Salisbury, is the highest point in Connecticut at 2380 ft.

 Principal communities

 The town of Salisbury includes the CDP of Lakeville, and the hamlets of Amesville, Lime Rock, Salisbury, and Taconic (formerly Chapinville).
-Taconic is located in the northern section of Salisbury and is a seasonal and affluent community of approximately 200 in population, with a town green and US post office.
+Taconic is located in the northern section of Salisbury and is a seasonal community of approximately 200 in population, with a town green and US post office.
 Historically the areas of Joyceville, Ore Hill, Hammertown, Weatogue and Twin Lakes were recognized as separate communities but are no longer.